DataFire/Integrations/integrations/generated/google_monitoring/README.md

   * ipAddress `string`: The IP address from which the uptime check originates.
 This is a full IP address (not an IP address range).
 Most IP addresses, as of this publication, are in IPv4 format; however, one should not rely on the IP addresses being in IPv4 format indefinitely and should support interpreting this field in either IPv4 or IPv6 format.
   * location `string`: A more specific location within the region that typically encodes a particular city/town/metro (and its containing state/province or country) within the broader umbrella region category.
   * region `string` (values: REGION_UNSPECIFIED, USA, EUROPE, SOUTH_AMERICA, ASIA_PACIFIC): A broad region category in which the IP address is located.

+### VerifyNotificationChannelRequest
+* VerifyNotificationChannelRequest `object`: The VerifyNotificationChannel request.
+  * code `string`: The verification code that was delivered to the channel as a result of invoking the SendNotificationChannelVerificationCode API method or that was retrieved from a verified channel via GetNotificationChannelVerificationCode.
+For example, one might have "G-123456" or "TKNZGhhd2EyN3I1MnRnMjRv" (in general, one is only guaranteed that the code is valid UTF-8; one should not make any assumptions regarding the structure or format of the code).